NoeltHS/Test/staff-information/policies.md

 ## Rank Transfer Policy
 {:.text-red-300}
 Staff members are permitted to transfer their rank to a different account, but this action can only be performed once.
 If a staff member intends to transfer their rank, they should open a ticket in the BloxStreet communications server for assistance.
-However, it is important to note that players who have been hacked or banned by Roblox are not permitted to transfer their rank to another account.
+It is important to note that a staff member must have access to both accounts.
+Please keep in mind that players who have been hacked or banned by Roblox are not permitted to transfer their rank to another account.

 ## Hacked or Banned Account Policy
 {:.text-red-300}